apache/flagon/site/_docs/useralejs/index.md

 *Note:* Work on UserALE.js' documentation is ongoing.
 Contributions are welcome.
 To get involved, see our [Contributing]({{ '/docs/contributing' | prepend: site.baseurl }}) guide.
 ### Include UserALE.js in your project

 To start logging with Apache UserALE.js, you can include our script directly in your project.
 More details can be found in our [README](https://github.com/apache/incubator-flagon-useralejs/blob/master/README.md).
+You can use our [build process]({{ '/docs/useralejs/build' | prepend: site.baseurl }}) to create our script, or just use a sample in our [repos](https://github.com/apache/incubator-flagon-useralejs/tree/master/build).

 To include UserALE.js in a specific project, you'll need to deploy a version of our minified UserALE.js script in an accessible location (e.g., webserver), and simply include this script tag on the page: